kasselhingee/sqreg-diagnostic-plots/README.md

 ## Background
 In ordinary least squares regression we often create residual plots to check that residuals are centred around zero and have the same variance.
 If this is not the case then we must modify the model.

-For quantile regression of the $Q$th quantile, the equivalent is that the residuals should have a $Q$th quantile of zero.
+For quantile regression of the Qth quantile, the equivalent is that the residuals should have a Qth quantile of zero.
 An example graphic for checking this is created by the `cqcheck()` function in the `qgam` package (Fasiolo et al., 2021) for R.
 While Stata can do quantile regression, I could not find any methods to easily create a similar plot in Stata, thats what the scripts in this repository do.